 Reneé Chapman received her Bachelor’s Degree in Music Education and Vocal Pedagogy from East Carolina University.
 After graduating, she taught choral music at the elementary, middle, and high school levels for three years in North Carolina before marrying and moving to Florida, where she continued to teach middle and high school chorus, as well as private voice and piano lessons, for four years.

 Since then, she has remained active in music through choirs, worship teams, and teaching children’s and youth choirs at her church.
-She is the mom of two Nashville Notes musicians, and also has a daughter at Union University and a son at Franklin High School.
+She is a mother of four, 2 of which are Nashville Notes alumni.
 She is thrilled to be a member of the Nashville Notes staff, and excited and blessed to share the gift of music with the talented students that she teaches.

 JOYFUL HARMONY CHOIR & CHAMBER SINGERS

 Jean Miller received a B.A. in Music Education and Vocal Performance from Pepperdine University and a M.M. in Vocal Performance from Illinois State University.
 Jean’s secondary instrument is flute.
-She founded and for thirteen years directed the Nashville Notes, a concert band for home educated students.
+She founded and for thirteen years directed Nashville Notes.
 Her community involvement includes singing in and guest conducting the Woodmont Hills Church choir, performing and directing musicals at the Antioch Church of Christ, and directing an annual musical play for over a decade at the Teen Learning Center, a home school cooperative.

 Jean has taught vocal technique seminars for various church music ministries and also coached diction for Nashville Symphony Chorus.
 She has sung soprano solos in Nashville Early Music Ensemble and Lipscomb University’s Early Music Consort throughout her career as an adjunct voice faculty member at Lipscomb.
 Jean performed the role of Amahl in Amahl and the Night Visitors at Pepperdine.
 She has appeared as a soloist numerous times on Lipscomb’s Faculty and Friends series, in Fauré’s Requiem at Woodmont Hills Church, in Lipscomb’s presentations of Handel’s Messiah and Mendelssohn’s Hymn of Praise.
 Jean has taught private voice at Lipscomb since 1979, and more recently, Opera Workshop, Vocal Literature, Diction, directed University Singers, and was music director for Lipscomb’s main stage production of Joseph and the Amazing Technicolor Dreamcoat.
 She currently sings with the Nashville Symphony Chorus.